NSW Housing Register

-When a social housing provider approves an applicant for social housing, the provider will place them on the NSW Housing Register.
-FACS Housing and community housing organisations will then use this register to offer housing when a suitable property becomes available.
+When a social housing provider approves an applicant for social housing, the provider will list them on the NSW Housing Register.
+DCJ Housing and community housing organisations will then use the register to offer housing when a suitable property becomes available.

 When will I receive an offer of a property?

-After a social housing provider makes an offer, they will expect the applicant to view the property and, within a reasonable timeframe of receiving details of the offer, tell the provider if they will accept the offer.
+After a social housing provider makes an offer, they will expect the applicant to view the property and, within a reasonable timeframe of receiving details of the offer, tell the provider if they accept the offer of housing.

 How long will I have to wait?

 The time that an applicant will wait on the NSW Housing Register depends on: